Brewing goliaths struggle to fit in at craft beer party

-NEW YORK/BRUSSELS At Top Hops on Manhattan's hip Lower East Side, drinkers can choose from 20 beers on tap from Dark Penance to Devil Dancer and over 600 more in bottles.
+NEW YORK/BRUSSELS, Jan 21 At Top Hops on Manhattan's hip Lower East Side, drinkers can choose from 20 beers on tap from Dark Penance to Devil Dancer and over 600 more in bottles.

 Craft consumers have a vast number of over 3,000 small and local producers from Aardwolf to Zythum to choose from.